 Forensic practitioners collect, analyze and record evidence to aid in criminal investigations.
 They use details drawn from fingerprints, bodily fluids, footprints and ballistics samples to form a series of possible conclusions for crime scenes.
 They are also responsible for analyzing hair, blood splatter or DNA.
 Much of their analysis takes place in a laboratory setting with access to analytical software and criminal databases.

 These professionals often serve as expert witnesses for criminal cases that go to trial.
 Proper collection and storage of evidence is essential for their findings to hold up in a court of law.
 Forensic practitioners must also document their conclusions adhering to approved procedures and laws.
 They typically possess a specialty in one area of expertise such as toxicology, DNA analysis or weapons examination.
-As forensic techniques and technological capabilities evolve, the U.S. Bureau of Labor Statistics (BLS) projected slower-than-average job growth of 6% for forensic science technicians from 2012-2022.
-The BLS also reported that the median salary for forensic science technicians, as of 2013, was $52,360.
+As forensic techniques and technological capabilities evolve, the U.S. Bureau of Labor Statistics (BLS) projected much-faster-than-average job growth of 14% for forensic science technicians from 2018-2028.
+The BLS also reported that the median salary for forensic science technicians, as of 2018, was $58,230.

 Education Requirements of Forensic Practitioners